AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Composing an email: The process begins with a user creating an email using the email client (MUA), such as Microsoft Outlook, Yahoo Mail, Apple Mail, or a web-based service like Gmail.

-• Client connecting to SMTP Server: The email client connects to the outgoing mail server using the Simple Mail Transfer Protocol (SMTP) which is responsible for sending emails.
+• Client connecting to SMTP Server: The email client connects to the outgoing mail server using the Simple Mail Transfer Protocol (SMTP), which is responsible for sending emails.

 Email routing

 • DNS query for recipient’s server: The SMTP server queries a DNS server to find the Mail Exchange (MX) records for the recipient’s domain.
-The process enables the SMTP server to identify which incoming mail server that the email will be sent to.
+The process enables the SMTP server to identify which incoming mail server the email will be sent to.

 • Sending to recipient’s SMTP server: The sender’s SMTP server connects to the recipient’s SMTP server and transmits the email.
 If the recipient’s server is unavailable, the sender’s server will queue the email and try again later.